situmtech/situm-react-native-wayfinding-getting-started/README.md

 ## Step 2: configure the project

-This step is already completed in the Getting Started.
+**This step is already completed in the Getting Started.
+Don't forget to change the value with your own API key from Google.**

 ### Android
 You will need to add to the `manifest.xml` the following code: